suhasAB/WordleOptimizer/README.md

 ![freq_slot-char](https://github.com/suhasAB/WordleOptimizer/blob/main/paper/images/freq_each_slot.png)

-1) Calculating Individual Character Frequency
+**1) Calculating Individual Character Frequency**

   I tried to analyze the frequency of different characters from all alphabets from A to Z.

   a) Viable Wordle Guess
   Plotting the frequency of each character from the source dataset.

   b) Viable Wordle Solutions
   Analyzing each character frequency from the curated dataset list.

   c) Previous Wordle Solutions
   Similarly calculating the frequency of individual character based on previous wordle solutions.

-2) Calculating Frequency of Characters in all the Five Slots This is calculating the frequency of each character in different slots and also the combines frequency from the five slots.
+**2) Calculating Frequency of Characters in all the Five Slots** This is calculating the frequency of each character in different slots and also the combines frequency from the five slots.
 Similar to the calculations we did in the step 1), we are doing it for 3 datasets.